CamaireTech-Production/lebonprix/docs/UNIT_TESTING_IMPLEMENTATION_GUIDE.md

 ## Conclusion

-This comprehensive testing strategy will ensure your Le Bon Prix application is robust, maintainable, and reliable.
+This comprehensive testing strategy will ensure your Geskap application is robust, maintainable, and reliable.
 The phased approach allows for incremental implementation while maintaining development velocity.

 ### Key Success Factors:
 1. **Start with utilities** - They're the foundation of your application